From Words and Exercises to Wellness: Farsi Chatbot for Self-Attachment Technique: Discussion

 \subsection{Limitations and Future Work}

-Our work focuses on a retrieval-based chatbot that delivers digital psychotherapy in Farsi by following a structured flowchart.
-Generally, the rule-based approach is still regarded as being the safest in a mental health setting \cite{HARRER2023104512} and thus it is widely used \cite{woebot-generative}.
+The work presented in this paper focuses on a retrieval-based chatbot that delivers digital psychotherapy in Farsi by augmenting a structured, rule-based flowchart with diverse responses fetched from a large pool.
+Generally, the rule-based approach is still regarded as the safest in mental health settings \cite{HARRER2023104512}, and thus it is widely used \cite{woebot-generative}.
 On the other hand, it is also more repetitive and potentially less engaging than fully generative methods \cite{boringbots}.
-In the era of large language models (LLMs), it would of course be possible to engineer a similar application that relies on an LLM \cite{farhat2023chatgpt}.
+In the era of large language models (LLMs), it would be possible to engineer a similar application that relies on an LLM \cite{farhat2023chatgpt}.
 It should be noted, however, that LLMs are known to suffer from hallucination \cite{10.1145/3571730} and can produce toxic and harmful speech \cite{zhuo2023red}.
-Therefore, we consider them currently unsuitable to a mental health context.
+Therefore, we consider them currently unsuitable for a mental health context.

-There are however techniques other than LLMs to achieve open-ended dialogue.
+There are, however, techniques other than LLMs to achieve open-ended dialogue.
 For example, smaller transformer models can be finetuned on safe in-domain data \cite{rashkin-etal-2019}, and rule-based and generative techniques can be combined together to achieve greater flexibility while preventing the conversation from derailing into unwanted territory \cite{10.1145/3357384.3357881}.
 Future work could further explore these approaches and their effect within the context of the Farsi language.

-It should also be noted that in previous SAT human trials participants had access to a taught course to familiarise themselves with the exercises \cite{edalat2023VRSAT}, whereas in our study only the SAT Teacher module was available to provide information about SAT.
-Additional teaching methods, such as adding to the platform informational videos about SAT and its practice, could eliminate any negative feedback deriving from the difficulty of the exercises themselves or the clarity of their directions.
+We note that in previous 8-week-long SAT interventions, participants had access to a taught course to familiarise themselves with the exercises \cite{edalat2023VRSAT}.
+In contrast, in our feasibility study, only written materials and the SAT Teacher module were available to provide information about SAT.
+Additional teaching methods, such as informational videos about SAT and its practice, could eliminate any negative feedback derived from the exercises' difficulty or the clarity of their directions.

-Finally, ten days may not be enough to evaluate all aspects of the chatbot, e.g. its potential repetitiveness over an extended period of time or its long-term effect on mental wellbeing.
+Lastly, ten days may not be enough to evaluate all aspects of the chatbot, e.g., its potential repetitiveness over an extended period of time or its long-term effect on mental health.
 Future studies should ideally cover a longer time frame.